CASE STUDY

 Tier 3 (Advanced) Strategic sourcing:

+Let’s delve into the definition of strategic sourcing.
 The strategic sourcing process goes beyond the transactions of purchasing and procurement.
-You help identify business requirements and develop your sourcing strategy.
+You help identify business requirements and develop your strategic sourcing program.
 Procurement professionals work closely with stakeholders across the organization as you handle contracts and purchase orders, and onboard new customers.
 At this advanced level, you have a strategic vision for the company.
-You know where you can find additional resources to make that vision come true.
+You know where you can find additional resources and strategic sourcing techniques to make that vision come true.

 Once again, your team must remain focused on the critical responsibilities found in Tiers 1 & 2.
 Transforming your team into strategic sourcing experts is about growing impact, not shifting impact.